robodatalab/authorship/rfc/plot_identification.md

 ## 7. Discovery

-**First**, go through the story chapter by chapter and have Gemini summarise the main theme of each as a plot — characters, origin, goal.
+**First**, go through the story chapter by chapter and have the discovery model summarise the main theme of each as a plot — characters, origin, goal.
+It answers in JSON, which is the only place in this design where a model is asked for a structure rather than for prose.

 **Then**, after each pass, look at the paragraphs no plot claimed.
-Gemini sees the whole story, with the paragraphs already in plots marked as such rather than removed — a plot may span both kinds — and proposes plots that account for the unmarked ones.
+The model sees the whole story, with the paragraphs already in plots marked `[in a plot]` rather than removed — a plot may span both kinds — and proposes plots that account for the unmarked ones.
 The new plots join the next pass, and every paragraph is scored against them, not only the unclaimed ones.

 ## 8. Stopping